semdoc/packages_services_OmniJaws/README.md

-It provided a lot of insights and knowledge how to do this Some parts of the code like the provider access have been taken from it with minor modificatioons.
+It provided a lot of insights and knowledge how to do this Some parts of the code like the provider access have been taken from it with minor modifications.
 Please check the file copyright headers for the origins of the files.

 If you already include LockClock with your ROM you should